If you’re trying to cut back on sugar, you may wonder whether the type of sugar matters.

 Since monosaccharides are already in their simplest form, they don’t need to be broken down before your body can use them.
-They’re absorbed directly into your bloodstream, primarily in your small intestine and to a lesser degree in your mouth (4).
+They’re absorbed directly into your bloodstream, primarily in your small intestine (4).

 On the other hand, disaccharides like sucrose must be broken down into simple sugars before they can be absorbed.